randlab/hytool/README.md

 # R version

-A version of Hytool in R is also available.
-It is developped by François Bertone : https://github.com/FrancoisBertone/rhytool
+A rather complete version of Hytool in R is available.
+It is developped by François Bertone : https://github.com/FrancoisBertone/rhytool as an R package.

+# Python version

+Some of the functionalities of hytool are also available in the hypy https://github.com/UniNE-CHYN/hypy  Python module that was written by Loic Pianaro for his Bachelor's thesis at the University of Neuchatel.
+The module is not yet complete but offers the basic functionalities of hytool.
+If interested, you are welcome to participate in the extension or development of this open source project.